 The continuous evaluation will be lost with an attendance of less than 80%, so in this case you must complete the ordinary call exam (70%) and submit the papers and/or internships requested throughout the course (20%).
 Extraordinary Call:

-a) Written or oral, developmental, short answer or test-type tests: 80% b) Daily activities, work and individual and group exercises.
-Continuous evaluation and assistance: This form of evaluation will not be recoverable in the extraordinary.
+a) Written or oral, developmental, short answer or test-type tests: 80%.

 To pass the course, it is necessary to obtain a grade equal to or greater than 5 in this part.